In the world of super-automatic coffee machines, a few brands dominate;Jura, De’Longhi, Miele, and Gaggia come to mind.

 The grinder doesn’t get truly espresso-fine.
 The finest grind that this machine can achieve is a little too coarse for our taste, and that affects the quality of the espresso shot.

-Some users have found there are difficult areas to clean on this machine, where spent grounds can get trapped and then mold.
+Some users have also found there are difficult areas to clean on this machine, where spent grounds can get trapped and then mold.
 Yuck.

 The manual milk froth dial on the side requires the user to adjust between the “dry” foam of a cappuccino and the more milky foam of a latte- the machine doesn’t do this automatically.